lrgresearch/gpaw-tools/README.md

 * S.B.
 Lisesivdin, B. Sarikavak-Lisesivdin "[gpaw-tools – higher-level user interaction scripts for GPAW calculations and interatomic potential based structure optimization](https://doi.org/10.1016/j.commatsci.2022.111201)" Comput.
 Mater.
 Sci.
 204, 111201 (2022).

-There are many other packages needed to be cited.
+There are many other packages that need to be cited.
 With GPAW, you may need to cite LibXC or cite for LCAO, TDDFT, and linear-response calculations.
 Please visit their pages for many other citation possibilities.
 For more you can visit [https://wiki.fysik.dtu.dk/ase/faq.html#how-should-i-cite-ase](https://wiki.fysik.dtu.dk/ase/faq.html#how-should-i-cite-ase), [https://wiki.fysik.dtu.dk/gpaw/faq.html#citation-how-should-i-cite-gpaw](https://wiki.fysik.dtu.dk/gpaw/faq.html#citation-how-should-i-cite-gpaw), and [https://openkim.org/how-to-cite/](https://openkim.org/how-to-cite/).

 ## Licensing
 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).